Blockternship/take-off/README.md

 ### Here to Help
-Whether you are new to blockchain development or a seasoned vet we want to provide support and learning during the process, so we have designated contact points inside each project for you to reach out to with your questions.
+Whether you are new to blockchain development or a seasoned vet we want to provide support and learning during the process, so we have designated contact points inside each project for you to reach out to with questions.

 ### How to get started
 - Submit an [issue](https://github.com/Blockternship/projects/issues/new?title=Your%20Amazing%20Ethereum%20Idea!!!&body=Tell%20us%20what%20your%20project%20is%20all%20about%20?) in the [Projects](https://github.com/Blockternship/projects) Repo